DMindAI/DMind-2-107B/README.md

 *Web chat interface documentation will be available soon.*

+## Privacy & Security
+- 🔐 **Fully Localized**: All inference computations are completed on user devices, no internet required
+- 🛡️ **Data Privacy**: Investment strategies and personal information never leave local devices
+- ⚡ **Real-Time Response**: No network latency, millisecond-level response speed
+- 🔒 **Security Compliance**: Built-in risk warning mechanisms, compliant with financial regulations

+## Acknowledgments

+We thank the Qwen and zai teams for providing the excellent base model and the continuous contributions from the open-source community.
+DMind-2's success wouldn't be possible without the collective efforts of the entire AI and Crypto community.

 ## License
 - The code repository and model weights for DMind-2-107B is released under the MIT License.
 - Commercial use, modification, and derivative works (including distillation and fine-tuning) are permitted.